 It is imperative for students who transfer or relocate to Ohio University, Athens campus, who declare interior architecture as their major to speak with an Interior Architecture faculty member prior to or at the time of transfer or relocation.
 It is critical that a discussion regarding course selection occur between the student and an Interior Architecture faculty member prior to registering for courses.

-The Interior Architecture Program at Ohio University is a professional program accredited by the North American Schools of Art and Design (NASAD) and by the Council for Interior Design Accreditation (CIDA).
+The Interior Architecture Program at Ohio University is a professional program accredited by the Council for Interior Design Accreditation (CIDA).
 The program is divided into four distinct phases:

 Phase I: (Freshman Year) Art and Design Foundations and Portfolio Review

 In this phase students develop basic two and three dimensional skills and knowledge through courses in visual art and design fundamentals and graphic communication.
-A portfolio review of each student’s work takes place once a year, at the end of this phase, currently held in early May.
+A portfolio review of each student’s work takes place once a year, at the end of this phase.

 Phase II: (Sophomore Year) Basic Environmental Design